Things to do in Nice, France

 A day trip to Menton

 Menton is a beautiful town, sitting east of Nice, right next to the border of Italy.
 The unique mix(ture) of the French and Italian cultures makes for beautiful colored houses, palm tree avenues, luscious gardens, and Italian-style streets.
 It’s no wonder Menton is called ‘The Pearl of France’.
 Spend a day here wandering the streets, taking photos, and enjoying delicious Italian food.
 Don’t forget the gelato!

 Menton also has a unique microclimate, making it one of the sunniest spots in France.
 This means it’s an excellent place for growing lemons.
 If you’re visiting towards the end of February, check out the annual lemon festival of Menton – a famous occasion in the French Riviera.

 Tip: From Menton, you can be in Italy in just 15 minutes by train.
 If you have time, take a day trip across the border to the charming town of Ventimiglia.
 The town hosts a huge market weekly, where they sell delicious local Italian produce.

 Villefranche-sur-Mer is not only a beautiful town, but it’s famous for its gorgeous bay, unlike the typical French Riviera stone beaches.
 This makes it popular among travelers and Nice locals for a beach day, especially as it’s only a 20-minute bus ride away.
-Get there early, swim in the dazzling ocean, watch the sailboats, and make the most of the beautiful restaurants and ice-cream stands.
+Get there early, swim in the dazzling sea, watch the sailboats, and make the most of the beautiful restaurants and ice cream stands.